 - You may resume the diet you had before surgery unless told otherwise.
-Eating a well-balanced diet is very important for wound healing. - Mild discomfort with eating can be present for the first few days after surgery; smoothies or nutrition shakes (e.g., Boost) can be good options during this time. - If you are told to adhere to a specific diet or food consistency at discharge, do so until otherwise told by our staff or a speech therapist.
+Eating a wellbalanced diet is important for wound healing. - If you are told to adhere to a specific diet or food consistency at discharge, do so until otherwise told by our staff or a speech therapist.

-Constipation is common after surgery; it is important to drink plenty of fluids, continue physical activity, and consume foods high in fiber.
-Over the counter stool softeners can also be helpful.
+- Constipation is very common after surgery; it is important to drink plenty of fluids, continue physical activity, and consume foods high in fiber.
+Over the counter stool softeners (e.g., Senna, Colace, Miralax) can also be helpful.